cyrichardson/docs-cloud-big-data/rst/devguide/api-operations/v1/delete-delete-cluster-v1.0-tenant-id-clusters-clusterid.rst

     DELETE /v1.0/{tenant_id}/clusters/{clusterId}

-Deletes a specified cluster.
+This operation deletes the cluster that is specified 				by ``clusterId``.

 The 400 error code might indicate missing or invalid 				parameters.

 The 409 error code might indicate an invalid 				state.

-This operation deletes the cluster that is specified 				by ``clusterId``.